by Chris Woodford. Last updated: May 3, 2015.

 If you're trying to understand how planes fly, you need to be clear about the difference between the engines and the wings and the different jobs they do.
 A plane's engines are designed to move it forward at high speed.
 That makes air flow rapidly over the wings, which throw the air down toward the ground, generating an upward force called lift that overcomes the plane's weight and holds it in the sky.
 So it's the engines that move a plane forward, while the wings move it upward.

 Photo: Newton's third law of motion explains how the engines and wings work together to make a plane move through the sky.
 The force of the hot exhaust gas shooting backward from the jet engine pushes the plane forward.
 That creates a moving current of air over the wings.
 The wings force the air downward and that pushes the plane upward.
-Left photo by Julianne Showalter, right photo by Samuel Rogers (with annotations by explainthatstuff.com), both courtesy of US Air Force.
+Photo by Samuel Rogers (with added annotations by explainthatstuff.com) courtesy of US Air Force.
 Read more about how engines work in our detailed article on jet engines.

 How do wings make lift?